ziang-feng/chameleon-framework/README.md

 Setup a Docker container for hosting (Recommended):

-- Run the included `setup-docker.sh` script to setup a containerized Apache HTTP Server for hosting
+- Run the included `setup-docker.sh` script to setup a containerized Apache HTTP Server for hosting.
+Website is available at [localhost:8080](http://localhost:8080).
 - When the website files are changed, run the `update-site-docker.sh` script to update the server with the newer files.
 Remember to update the version number in meta.json!

 Setup other HTTP servers: